ho-thanh-und/tp/docs/UserGuide.md

 </box>

-* Adds a remark to the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+* Adds a remark to the candidate at the specified `INDEX`.
+The index refers to the index number shown in the displayed candidate list.
 The index **must be a positive integer** 1, 2, 3, …​
 * Existing values will be updated to the input values.
-* You can remove a person's remarks either by typing `r/` without specifying any remarks after it or by not specifying the parameter at all.
+* You can remove a candidate's remarks either by typing `r/` without specifying any remarks after it or by not specifying the parameter at all.

 Examples:
-*  `remark 1 r/Likes to code` Adds a remark (`Likes to code`) to the 1st person
+*  `remark 1 r/Likes to code` Adds a remark (`Likes to code`) to the 1st candidate
-*  `remark 1 r/` Clears all remarks for the 1st person
+*  `remark 1 r/` Clears all remarks for the 1st candidate
-*  `remark 1` Clears all remarks for the 1st person
+*  `remark 1` Clears all remarks for the 1st candidate

 <a href="#quickhire-user-guide" class="ug-nav-top">[Go to top]</a>